 This is an exciting opportunity to get into the world of work, earn money, and gain a degree in Broadcast Engineering.
 The degree is fully funded, including your accommodation whilst at university.

-You’ll get to work at the heart of technology at the BBC and with our industry partners, all while studying for a degree in Broadcast Engineering.
+Based at one of the locations listed, you'll get to work at the heart of technology at the BBC and with our industry partners, all while studying for a degree in Broadcast Engineering.

 - Computer networks, networking and IP distribution

 - Audio and video signals and systems, processing and encoding.

 Through a series of university taught modules and industrial experience we will prepare you as the new generation of Broadcast Engineers to help build and support the future business.
 You’ll develop an excellent theoretical and practical understanding of operational and technical systems, as well as equipment and their use in the fast-moving broadcasting industry.